Westminster College is the only CRNA school in Utah.

 Westminster College’s Doctor of Nursing Practice – Nurse Anesthesia program allows students to master the intellectual and technical skills required to become competent in the safe administration of anesthesia.
 Graduates develop life-long critical thinking skills and the professionalism needed to become compassionate, patient-centered anesthesia providers, filling the urban and rural community needs for anesthesia providers.

 Experienced, graduate level nurses with the highest level of didactic instruction, anesthesia simulation, and clinical site experiences will thrive in this program.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Westminster College Utah compare to most CRNA school’s requirements.

-CRNA Program Requirements
+CRNA Program Requirements (MSNA)

 Required Bachelor Degree